 According to Sherry Turkle, an MIT sociologistwho has studied conversation in the age of screens, conversations are organic, and often difficult but necessary.
 When we take the time to engage with someone face to face, we relinquish the control we might have if we were texting or emailing.
 We can’t edit what we say or control the topic.
 We might be put in an awkward position or even be rejected, or we may find ourselves submitting to something we don’t agree with just to be polite.
 However, there is a benefit to conversation.
 What we get in return is empathy, and in the modern world, empathy is the thing we are most in danger of losing, says Turkle.

 Turkle’s analysis is interesting for us as language teachers because it is not clear whether the lessons we teach in physical classrooms include the art of conversation.
-We can check the boxes marked grammar, vocabulary, and many academic skills, but available materials would suggest that it’s harder to check the boxes marked negotiate costs with a contractor, start a conversation at a social event, or say the right thing to someone who is agitated about a test score.
+We can check the boxes marked grammar, vocabulary, and many academic skills, but available materials would suggest that it’s harder to check the boxes marked negotiate costs with a contractor, introduce oneself to a stranger at a social event, or say the right thing to a classmate with a bad test score.
 These are pragmatic skills.
-To be good at pragmatics is to know what to say, when, and how in order to achieve goals in a way that preserves the relationship.
+To be good at pragmatics is to know what to say, how, and when in order to achieve goals and preserve the relationship.

 In fact, the word comfortable offers a good example.
 The traditional meaning of comfortable brings to mind physical comfort such as a comfortable chair or a comfortable bed.
 However, many people in the U.S. use it in awkward situations when they have to disagree with someone’s suggestion or plan.
 We say, “I’m not comfortable with that.”
 It’s a polite wayto say no. When we teach this piece of language to students, we give them a way to say no that can be more acceptable than just saying the word or worse having to agree to something because they do not have the available language for the situation.

 The message could certainly come across without I can’t help it, but the effect of the expression would be formal.
-Using I can’t help it supports the speaker in coming across as confiding, and when a person comes across as confiding, it can help people feel closer.
-The fact that someone is acknowledging a human vulnerability is a move towards trust, and trust gets people to Turkle’s notion of empathy.
+Using I can’t help it supports the speaker in coming across as confiding, and when a person confides, it creates trust, and trust gets people to Turkle’s notion of empathy.